Epiphan & Drivers Kit | TVPLAY Hardware

 The Lightweight Directory Access Protocol (LDAP) is a software protocol for locating data about organizations, individuals and other resources such as files and devices on a network.

 In Epiphan Pearl Nano, LDAP is used to manage access to the device.
-It has two main purposes:
+It has two main objectives:

 Store this data in your directory.